Collaboration the key to beat product demand

 The huge jump in demand is actually a twofold increase; demand for the older wired variant has shot up, while interest in the new wireless loadbar has seen a steady increase since its release.

 Plastics Production Manager Jarrod Jones explained that one of the factors slowing things down was how long it took for the cells to cure.
-“The load cells go through ovens to cure, which of course takes time, and the ovens we had only enabled us to produce 80 cells a day.”
+“The load cells go through ovens to cure, which of course takes time, and the ovens we had only enabled us to produce a limited amount per day.”

-Fortunately, the engineering team came across a really large oven that can fit around 400 cells, so they made that purchase and had to reconfigure the production space to fit it – Shed 7 on our Hamilton site (where we used to have both loadbar and load cell production), is now used exclusively for load cells.
+Fortunately, the engineering team came across a really large oven that can fit almost 10 times more than we could, so they made that purchase and had to reconfigure the production space just to fit it in!

 Effectively, the team had to split what was one operation into two, and that meant they also had to scale up the resources needed.
-As well as this, many Hardware Assembly team members were upskilled to be able to be a part of the new process.
-What was a team of three people juicing 80 cells a day is now looking to become a team of 13 juicing 320 per day!
+As well as this, many Hardware Assembly team members were upskilled to be able to be a part of the new process – the team has grown nearly five times in size, and will be able to produce loadcells four times faster!

 It wasn’t all smooth sailing, explained Shane.
-“We were definitely challenged with factors such as the complexity of the problem meaning change wasn’t being seen for up to three months, the high-turnover rate within the production team, and external supplier issues all causing a hiccup.
-There were a lot of moving parts – Pukekohe was also involved, as well as our external powder coaters.”
+“We were definitely challenged with factors such as the complexity of the problem meaning change wasn’t being seen for up to three months, while external supplier issues were also causing a hiccup.
+There were a lot of moving parts – our team in Pukekohe has been involved, as well as our external powder coaters.”

 “All up, there was roughly 25 people from all ends of the business playing a part in this optimisation project, and it's been a fantastic experience.”